scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 Core Dump
 ^^^^^^^^^

-When Scylla fails, it creates a core dump which can later be used to debug the issue.
+When ScyllaDB fails, it creates a core dump which can later be used to debug the issue.
 The file is written to ``/var/lib/scylla/coredump``.
 If there is no file in the directory, see `Troubleshooting Core Dump`_.

 Compress the core dump file